Eco-Grow-AI/Eco-Grow-AI/README.md

 cd crop-resilience-optimization
 ```
 ## Note
-**Data** Must is NOT in the repository for training, this repository is designed to test and refine the pre-trained model V1.0.0
+**Data** is not in the repository for training, this repository is designed to test and refine the pre-trained model V1.0.0

 ### Running the Model